imdbmi/imdbmi.github.io/index.md

 As for the ethnicity-related keywords, the decrease in the sentiment of the term `mexican` is distinguishable from the rest.
 Upon further inspection, we further realized that this is a reflection of the societal tensions in topics connected to immigrants.
 In addition, the sentiment towards `russia` is also distinctively negative; however, it starts to raise after the dissolution of the USSR (as a word soviet was used in similar negative contexts before).

-## The evolution of words
+## The Evolution of Words

-Inspired by the paper called [The evolution of LGBT labelling words Yaqian Shi and Lei Lei](https://www.cambridge.org/core/journals/english-today/article/abs/evolution-of-lgbt-labelling-words/C49EC6FDFA6117CB4DD69E16260DE005#article) we decided to study how semantic use change specifically when it comes to Hollywood movies.
+Inspired by the evolution analysis[^2] of words we decided to study how semantic use change specifically when it comes to Hollywood movies.
 As the initial study was done on a collection of English language books, which is quite different from the daily spoken familiar language we often see in movies and we wanted to see what are the potentiall differences in semantics between these two.

 <div style="text-align:center; font-style:italic;"><sup><b>Scroll to left for more pictures</b></sup></div>